jeroensmeets/11t/README.md

 # README #

-Matodor is an iOs and Android app for [Mastodon](https://matodor.social), written in FuseTools.
-Soon in beta.
+Matodor is an iOs and Android app for [Mastodon](https://mastodon.social), written in FuseTools.
+In beta for Android, waiting for review by Apple for iOS beta test.

+### What are your plans for Matodor? ###

+My todo list is [on Trello](https://trello.com/b/as4ROroX/mastodon-app).

 ### Authentication ###